Religions and Religious Diversity in India

 “The enjoyment of heaven lies in eating delicious food, keeping the company of young women, using fine clothes, perfumes, garlands, sandal paste... while Moksha is death, whichceases life breath... the wise therefore ought not to take pains on account of moksha.
 A fool wears himself out by penances and fasts.
 Chastity and other such ordinances are laid down by clever weaklings.”
 Verses 9-12

 Charvaka's Contributions to the World

-Charvaka not only holds truth, integrity, consistency, and freedom of thought in the highest esteem (M Banarasidas, Varanasi p.75) but developed the idea of atoms, contemporary to Leucippus and Democritus in the West in 5th century BC.
+There was a huge impact of Charvaka philosophy in other non=theist movement as well as development of an idea of Atom.
+Their idea of Atom is prior or contemporary to Leucippus and Democritus in the West in 5th century BC.
 Charvaka’s philosophical thoughts were modern and radical.
-Charvaka’s atomism further developed in ancient India as philosophy as well as theology, part of religious belief.
-For Charvaka, the purpose of materialism was to gain true knowledge for happy life, peace, and enjoyment, freedom from fear of God and reincarnation.
+Charvaka’s atomism further developed in ancient India as philosophy as well as theology, and concived as a part of religious belief.
+For Charvaka, the purpose of life is enjoyment and freedom .
 For them, there is no pain of death or afterwards, because there is no life breath at cessation.

 Charvaka's atheism further developed in other philosophies.
 However, no Charvaka's philosophical tradition is left in India.
 However, Charvaka's atomism further developed in Hinduism as Nyaya, for the systematic development of the theory of logic, and its treatises on epistemology.
 Materialism and atheism re-emerged elsewhere outside India, i.e., Epicurus (341-270 BC), Ludwig Feuerbach (1804-1872), Karl Marx (1818-1883) and his followers across the world.